sngamos/50.020-Network-Security-Project/README.md

 ## Setup Instructions for Demonstration Environment
 ### Prerequisites
-1. Docker installed on you machine, along with Docker Compose.
+1. Docker installed on you machine, along with docker-compose.
 2. We tested this setup on a x86_64 ubuntu 20.04 virtual box VM.
     - We used the ubuntu 20.04 image provided by SEED-Labs for simplicity.
     - Ensure that you do a `sudo apt update && sudo apt upgrade -y` after setting up the VM to get the latest packages.